HyenaPixel: Global Image Context with Convolutions: Evaluation

-\paragraph{Fine-tuning on higher resolution.} ConvNets naturally scale to different resolutions and show improved accuracy for higher resolution inputs~\cite{tan2019efficientNet}.
-To test the effect of input resolution, we compute the accuracy for different resolutions for various models and visualize the results in Figure~\ref{fig:resolution}.
-Token mixers behave differently if the input resolution is increased.
-Networks with smaller filters (e.g. ConvFormer and ConvNeXt), are more robust against input resolution changes.
-CAFormer with convolution and attention layers shows instability, while the bias-free H$_\text{b}$Former shows a significant drop in accuracy.
-The behavior of H$_\text{b}$Former can be explained by the specialization on a specific input shape (cf. the visualization of filters in the supplementary material).
+\paragraph{Fine-tuning on higher resolution.} ConvNets naturally scale to different resolutions and can show improved accuracy for higher resolution inputs~\cite{tan2019efficientNet}.
+This also applies to \hypx{}Former.
+On the other hand, H$_\text{b}$Former specializes in the specific input shape and would require an interpolation of the learned one-dimensional filters.
+Note that a similar procedure is required for ViTs where the positional embedding needs to be resampled~\cite{dosovitskiy2020image}.

-We fine-tune \hypx{}Former-S18 on a higher resolution and follow a similar strategy applied to attention-based Transformers with positional embeddings~\cite{dosovitskiy2020image} and re-sample the global filters.
-The resulting filters have a size of $L_x=L_y=\left[191, 95, 47, 23\right]$.
-We fine-tune the re-sampled model for an additional 30 epochs on IN-1k with a $384\,\text{px}^2$ resolution using AdamW, a learning rate of $5e-5$, a batch size of 1024, exponential moving average~\cite{polyak1992acceleration} and head dropout of 0.4.
-Learning rate scheduling, Mixup and Cutmix are disabled.
+We fine-tune \hypx{}Former-S18 on IN-1k with the resolutions $384\,\text{px}^2$ and $512\,\text{px}^2$.
+Resampling the filters of \hypx{}Former-S18 to the sizes $L_x=L_y=\left[191, 95, 47, 23\right]$ showed no significant improvement for $384\,\text{px}^2$, therefore, we focus on the direct approach.
+In accordance with the standard procedure~\cite{yu2022metaformer_baselines}, we fine-tune for 30 epochs with AdamW, a learning rate of $5e-5$, a batch size of 1024, exponential moving average~\cite{polyak1992acceleration} and head dropout of 0.4.
+Learning rate scheduling, Mixup, and Cutmix are disabled.

-\paragraph{Results on ImageNet-1k.} Table~\ref{tab:imagenet} reports the results on IN-1k.
-For validation, typically a center-cropped region of the input image is selected with a crop size between 0.8 and 1.0 that maximizes the accuracy.
-However, this approach ignores the robustness against different object scales.
-To address this issue, we evaluate different models with crop sizes between 0.8 and 1.0 and a step size of 0.025.
-We utilize the \texttt{timm} package~\cite{rw2019timm} or the implementation provided by the authors to reevaluate the models.
-We report the mean and standard deviation next to the maximum accuracy and refer to the mean values as accuracy if not stated otherwise.
+\paragraph{Results on ImageNet-1k.} Tab.~\ref{tab:imagenet} reports the results on IN-1k for $224\,\text{px}^2$ images.
+For validation, a center-cropped region of the input image is selected with a crop size between 0.8 and 1.0 that maximizes the accuracy.
+Reference methods are selected based on a comparable training strategy and computational requirement.

-H$_\text{b}$Former-S18 beats ConvFormer-S18 by $0.5\%$, ConvNeXt-T by $1.33\%$, and Swin-T by $2.12\%$ in accuracy and only builds on convolutional layers.
-The model is even comparable with some networks with double (Swin-S, ConvNeXt-S) or triple (RepLKNet-31B) the FLOP requirement.
-Large-convolution networks like SLaK-T are outperformed by $0.94\%$ or achieve comparable performance such as RepLKNet-31B, while requiring significantly more parameters and FLOPs.

-Bidirectional modeling and the Hyena formulation seem to be more valuable than locality and spatial bias.
-By adding spatial bias to Hyena in the form of \hypx{}Former-S18, the advantage is reduced to $0.08\%$.
-The advantage shrinks to $0.03\%$ if local convolutions are utilized in the first two stages, i.e. C\hypx{}Former.